-Dion Khodagholy is an assistant professor in the Department of Electrical Engineering, School of Engineering and Applied Science at Columbia University.
+Dion Khodagholy is an associate professor in the Department of Electrical Engineering, School of Engineering and Applied Science at Columbia University.
 He received his Master’s degree from the University of Birmingham (UK) in Electronics and Telecommunication Engineering.
 This was followed by a second Master’s degree in Microelectronics at the Ecole des Mines.
 He attained his Ph.D. degree in Microelectronics at the Department of Bioelectronics (BEL) of the Ecole des Mines (France).
 He completed a postdoctoral fellowship in systems neuroscience at New York University, Langone Medical Center.

 His research aims to use unique properties of materials for the purpose of designing and developing novel electronic devices that allow efficient interaction with biological substrates, specifically neural networks and the brain.
 This process involves design, characterization, and fabrication of high-performance biocompatible electronics to acquire and analyze neural data.
 The ultimate goal is to translate such advances in electronics, materials and neuroscience into more effective diagnostics and treatments for neuropsychiatric diseases.